radek203/WFiIS-PITE-2024.2025-Gr1/README.md

 - categoryId: The main category of tags used to generate the picture (we need integer type here)
 - rating: The rating that the user gave to the picture (1-10)
 - tags: The tags that model used to generate the picture (separated by '|')
+- in the program we should distinguish the difference between rating a category and tags, they should be treated separately

 ### categories.csv
 - id: ID of the category